Get Matched With Real Estate Programs

 A real estate agent will likely split their time between working in the office and traveling to estates.
 A real estate agent will also likely attend seminars and conferences to keep informed and take advantage of networking opportunities.

-How much does it cost to submit a real estate license application?
+How much does it cost to submit your license application?

 The cost of a real estate license application can range from $300 to $400.
 You may also be charged an additional fee of around $125 for a background check.